 - I am learning all the time and I love it!
 Writing is a life’s work which makes it so amazing.
 NaNoWriMo taught me so much and I have such a long way to go.
 Isn’t that wonderful! (and it gives me lots more to share with you as I learn)

 - I like to model success.
 When I started blogging, I learned from the top bloggers including Yaro Starak and Problogger Darren Rowse.
-I paid for the courses and the books, learnt and then put into practice what I learned.
-I model headlines and if I find ideas that are great, I steal them (in the Picasso sense – see this post before you harangue me!)
-So I want to model success for my novel as well.
+I paid for the courses and the books, learned and then put into practice what I learned.
+I model headlines and if I find ideas that are great, I steal them (in the Picasso sense) So I want to model success for my novel as well.
 I am going to study some top thrillers, work out how they are paced and written and then model on them.
 Expect some posts on that!

 - I have a plan for 2010 to finish this novel.
 I am already planning my time for 2010 and the novel is the big project in terms of writing.
 This blog, the podcast, twitter and speaking all remain but this is my main writing project.
 I have been looking at some short courses where you actually work with an editor on your manuscript as opposed to a degree style course where you learn literary device.
 We shall see how that ends up. [ I have now signed up for Year of the Novel with the Queensland Writers Centre - fantastic!]